Anku5hk/Programmers_guide_to_Python/book.md

 # create a normal list
 my_list = [54,32,65,32,65,32]
-# while declaring the first parameter is c data type (only the mentioned in the table)
+# the first parameter is c data type (only the ones mentioned in the table)
-# and another is data from a sequence type such as list/tuple
+# and second is the data from a sequence type such as list/tuple
 my_array = array.array('i', my_list)
 print(my_array) # array('i', [54, 32, 65, 32, 65, 32])
-# so here i shows signed integer data type
+# 'i' stands for signed integer data type

 # create a character data array
 char_array = array.array('u', 'somestr')
 print(char_array) # array('u', 'somestr')